chakra-ui/zag/packages/core/README.md

 ### Action config

-Function syntax:

-- (function) - the action function to execute.
-Resolves to `{ type: actionFn.name, exec: actionFn }` and the function takes the following arguments:
+The action function to execute while transitioning from one state to another.
+It takes the following arguments:

-  1. `context` (any) - the machine's current `context`.
+- `context` (any) - the machine's current `context`.
-  2. `event` (object) - the event that caused the action to be executed.
+- `event` (object) - the event that caused the action to be executed.

-Object syntax:

-- `type` (string) - the action type.
-- `exec?` (function) - the action function to execute.

-String syntax:

-- (string) - the action type.
-  - By default it resolves to `{ type: actionType, exec: undefined }`.
-It can resolve to resolved function or resolved object action **if** the action can be looked up in the `options.actions` object.